lundberg/respx/docs/versions/0.14.0/mocking.md

 !!! attention "Warning"
-    This is the documentaion of the older version `0.14.0`.
+    This is the documentation of the older version `0.14.0`.
 See [latest](../../../) for current release.

 # Mock HTTPX - Version 0.14.0